EXCESS AND DEFECT: OR THE LITTLE MORE AND THE LITTLE LESS

 29/2 41/2 29 41 58 82 116 164

 In this extended table each column may serve by turns for side-numbers or for diagonals; and the 'equalizing factor', the amount of excess or defect, which began with ±1, becomes in the next column ±2, then ±4, ±8 and so on.
 The table may also be extended towards the left-hand side, where the first extended column will show an equalizing factor of ±1/2, and so on.
 All this arithmetic is so simple that it can hardly have escaped the notice of any calculator who pondered over the elementary table with which we began.
-To proceed from our first table for the values of √2 to those giving values for √3, √5, &c. (as we have seen that the Greeks did), was neither an easier nor a harder operation than to pass from that same table where the values of √2 are 'equalized' by 1, to the extended table where they are 'equalized' by 2, or powers of 2.
+To proceed from our first table for the values of √2 to those giving values for √3, √5, etc. (as we have seen that the Greeks did), was neither an easier nor a harder operation than to pass from that same table where the values of √2 are 'equalized' by 1, to the extended table where they are 'equalized' by 2, or powers of 2.
 But such an extension of the table of side and diagonal numbers is neither mentioned nor described.
 It may have escaped notice, though this is unlikely.
 It may have seemed of little importance, though this seems unlikelier still.
 It may have been one of those things of which the less said the better; for, if my interpretation be correct of what was meant by the One as the continual 'equalizer' of the never-ending Dyad, the whole theory would receive a shock on the revelation that, mutatis mutandis, the same part could be played by 2 or by 4.

 There is still another table which may be just as easily or indeed still more easily derived from the first, and which is of very great importance.
 Yet there is no account of it, nor the least allusion to it, in all the history of Greek mathematics; and it is commonly believed to have been first made known by the great arithmetician who introduced the Arabic numerals into the Christian world.